Import multiple high-scale Kubernetes Clusters into Pulumi

 Version control is a system that helps track and manage changes made to files and software code over time.
 It is commonly used in software development but can also be applied to any type of files.
 By using version control, developers can keep a history of all changes made to their code, allowing them to track who made each change, when it was made, and what specific modifications were made.
 This history can be useful for collaboration, debugging, and reverting to a previous version if needed.
 Version control systems also enable multiple developers to work on the same files simultaneously without overwriting each other’s changes.
 It provides features like merging and conflict resolution, allowing team members to integrate their modifications together.
 Some popular version control systems include Git, Mercurial, and Subversion.
 These tools provide numerous commands and functionalities to manage repositories, branches, commits, and more.

-GitHub is a Git-based platform for hosting source code, coordinating collaboration, and automating software delivery.
-It is commonly used to standardize pull request workflows, secure access to repositories, and run CI/CD close to the code.
+GitHub is a Git-based platform for hosting source code, coordinating collaboration, and automating software delivery with integrated security controls.
+It is commonly used to standardize pull request workflows, enforce repository governance, and run CI/CD close to the code.

-GitHub is a strong fit for teams that want a standard Git workflow with integrated automation and security controls.
-Common trade-offs include managing workflow sprawl as Actions usage grows, and choosing between GitHub.com and GitHub Enterprise Server based on network isolation, data residency, and regulatory requirements.
+GitHub is a strong fit for teams that want a standardized Git workflow with integrated automation and security guardrails.
+Common trade-offs include managing workflow sprawl as Actions usage grows, and choosing between GitHub.com and GitHub Enterprise Server based on network isolation, data residency, and regulatory constraints.

-Common alternatives include GitLab, Bitbucket, and Azure DevOps, with selection typically driven by hosting constraints, CI/CD preferences, and identity and compliance needs.
-More on GitHub’s platform capabilities is available at https://github.com/features.
+Common alternatives include GitLab, Bitbucket, and Azure DevOps, with selection typically driven by hosting requirements, CI/CD preferences, and identity and compliance needs.
+More on platform capabilities is available at https://github.com/features.

-Our experience with Github has helped us build repeatable patterns for source control governance, secure collaboration, and delivery automation that teams can operate consistently across products and business units.
-Across hands-on engagements, we improved how organizations structure repositories, enforce review standards, and connect Github to build, test, and release workflows that scale.
+Our experience with Github has helped us develop repeatable delivery patterns for source control governance, secure collaboration, and CI/CD automation that teams can apply consistently across products and business units.
+In hands-on engagements, we improved how organizations structure repositories, enforce review and release standards, and connect Github to build, test, and deployment workflows that scale.

 Some of the things we did include:

-This experience helped us accumulate significant knowledge across multiple Github use-cases—from org governance and security to CI/CD automation and production delivery—and enables us to deliver high-quality Github setups that teams can run confidently over time.
+This experience helped us accumulate significant knowledge across multiple Github use-cases—from org governance and security controls to CI/CD automation and production delivery—and enables us to deliver high-quality Github setups that teams can operate confidently over time.

 Some of the things we can help you do with GitHub include: